drummyfish/thesis_db/README.md

   - The DB is not and probably will never be completed.

   - The Python scripts, especially `make_db.py`, do not work out of the box and shouldn't be just run.
+Also the code is ugly as it's not meant to be reusable.
     The code is here mostly for reference, so do not run it.

 # Info and Interesting Statistics